jushkinbekrashidovich/jushkinbek/README.md

-### Hi there 👋
+### Hi 👋

 - 🔭  I’m currently working on Flutter.

-- 🌱  I’m currently learning Firebase.
+- 🌱  I’m currently learning Firebase, Python.

-- 💫  I am open to working on new ideas.
+- 🚀  I am open to working on new ideas.

 - 📫  How to reach me: https://t.me/Jushkinbek_Rashidovich